defold/doc/docs/en/tutorials/snake.md

 ![new_tilesource](images/snake/5.png)

-The tile source will open in a dedicated tile source editor for this type of file, and you'll be asked to provide an image for it in order to make it work.
+The tile source will open in a dedicated Tile Source Editor for this type of file, and you'll be asked to provide an image for it in order to make it work.
 On the right side you can find a `Properties` pane:

 4. Set the `Image` property to the graphics file you just imported.
 ![tilesource](images/snake/6.png)